-In the event that we were deemed to be a Chinese resident enterprise under the EIT Law (see "-China taxation" above), U.S. Holders might be subject to Chinese withholding taxes on dividends paid with respect to our ADSs.
+In the event that we were deemed to be a Chinese resident enterprise under the EIT Law (see "-Material Chinese Taxation" above), U.S. Holders might be subject to Chinese withholding taxes on dividends paid with respect to our ADSs or ordinary shares.
 In that case, subject to certain conditions and limitations, such Chinese withholding tax may be treated as a foreign tax eligible for credit against a U.S. Holder's U.S. federal income tax liability under the U.S. foreign tax credit rules.
-For purposes of calculating the U.S. foreign tax credit, dividends paid on the ADSs will be treated as income from sources outside the United States and will generally constitute passive category income.
+For purposes of calculating the U.S. foreign tax credit, dividends paid on the ADSs or ordinary shares will be treated as income from sources outside the United States and will generally constitute passive category income.
+If a U.S. Holder is eligible for U.S.-China Tax Treaty benefits, any China taxes on dividends will not be creditable against such U.S. Holder's U.S. federal income tax liability to the extent such tax is withheld at a rate exceeding the applicable U.S.-China Tax Treaty rate.
 An eligible U.S. Holder who does not elect to claim a foreign tax credit for Chinese tax withheld may instead be eligible to claim a deduction, for U.S. federal income tax purposes, in respect of such withholding but only for the year in which such U.S. Holder elects to do so for all creditable foreign income taxes.
 The U.S. foreign tax credit rules are complex.
 U.S. Holders should consult their own tax advisors regarding the foreign tax credit or deduction rules in light of their particular circumstances.